opensourcecorp/opensourcecorp.github.io/_posts/2021-07-05-announcing-opensourcecorp.markdown

 collaboration of our peers, and the more of those peers we can bring on board to help realize our shared vision, the better.
-So if you're interested in working towards this shared vision of a more open tech world, have something to contribute to the project, or just want to learn more, we want to hear from YOU!
+So if you're interested in working towards this shared vision of a more open tech world, have something to contribute to the project, or just want to learn more, we want to hear from you!

 So keep an eye out for future developments from us, and we hope to see you all around the office! ;)